Student Privacy Notice

 The lawful basis on which we use this information:

-Bishop Burton College needs to process data so we can provide you with the highest standards of education and training we are able to give, and to meet its legal obligations from government organisations including the DfE and the Office for Students.
+As part of General Data Protection Regulations (GDPR), Riseholme College, a part of Bishop Burton College, needs to process data so we can provide you with the highest standards of education and training we are able to give, and to meet its legal obligations from government organisations including the DfE and the Office for Students.
 Data regarding employment status and benefits is required to assess your eligibility for fee remission or support.

 Where the organisation processes other special categories of personal data, such as information about ethnic origin, disability or health, this is done for the purposes of equal opportunities monitoring and monitor our service provision to improve our services to specific groups.
 We also use the data so we can personalise the provision to each student to provide them with the best possible opportunities to succeed.
 Any information that has been supplied under the lawful basis of consent, consent can be withdrawn at any time, by contacting the data protection officer.